25A0/JSP-workshop/README.md

 ## Short introduction

 ### Tags:
 After setting up the Spring environment and importing the workshop material, take a look at the file main.tag (src/main/webapp/WEB-INF/tags/).
-This is an example of a tag, which is a JSP element that follows the same syntax as HTML tags.
+This is an example of a tag, which is invoked as a JSP element that follows the same syntax as HTML tags.
 The tag names have an embedded colon character ‘:’.
 The part before the colon, the prefix, describes the type of the tag and the part after  it describes the name of the tag.

 There are two types of JSP tags: predefined tags and tags loaded from an external tag library.
 Predefined tags have prefix jsp:.
 In our file main.tag, we use a predefined tag, `<jsp:invoke fragment=”body” />`.
 This tag is used to invoke the fragment `body`, an attribute which was defined using `<%@ attribute name="body" fragment="true" %>`.

 ### Controllers:
 In src/main/java, you can find a package called workshop.controller.
 Open the java-class IndexController in this package.
 This class will be used as a controller for the file index.jsp (which you will extend in the next exercise).
-In the file IndexController.java you can see a list of imports that are needed for the spring framework. `@Controller` tells the spring framework that you are making a controller. `@RequestMapping` tells you which file of the view is ‘controlled’.
+In the file IndexController.java you can see a list of imports that are needed for the Spring framework. `@Controller` tells the Spring framework that you are making a controller. `@RequestMapping` maps specific requests to the controller.
+In this case it tells you which URL is ‘controlled’.
 Here that is “/” which means the index file.
+The return value of the controller methods specifies which view is to be shown.

 ## Exercises